 What are common concerns with these treatment options?

-In talking with my clients about both dental procedures, two important questions often come up.
+In talking with my clients about both dental procedures, some important questions often come up.
 You may have the same concerns, so let’s address them next.

 1. How will my dog be able to chew if you remove his or her tooth (or teeth)?